umran/apify/README.md

 ## Building the Mongoose Models and Elasticsearch Mappings Elsewhere in Your Code (Optional)

 Sometimes it is not convenient to have code that calls the database directly live inside the GraphQL API server, for example when running a microservices architecture that decouples database operations from consumer facing services.
 For this reason a convenience function called `buildBackend` is available.
-This function can be imported and called by a different process to generate the Mongoose models and Elasticsearch mappings needed to read and write to/from the databases.
+This function can be imported and called by a separate process to generate the Mongoose models and Elasticsearch mappings needed to read and write to/from the databases.

-With this capability the main resolver function which runs on the GraphQL API server can push queries to a message queue like RabbitMQ while a different process consumes the queries and actually executes the database calls.
+With this capability the main resolver function which runs on the GraphQL API server can push queries to a message queue like RabbitMQ while a separate process consumes the queries and actually executes the database calls.

 See below for sample code implemented in a separate NodeJS process: